 While modern PCs offer good sound cards it’s best to pick up a controller that can handle the heavy lifting when it comes to sending the audio signals.

 What Features Does The Controller Offer?

-Most beginner DJ controllers support 2 channels but a few do have some workarounds for 4 channel mixing.
+Most beginner DJ controllers support 2 channels but a few do have some workarounds for 4 deck mixing.
 Knowing how likely you are to use these features is important.
-It will help you get a controller that allows you to fully explore the side of DJing you are most passionate about.
+It will help you get a setup that allows you to fully explore the side of DJing you are most passionate about.

 Does The Controller Have The Inputs You Need?

-When I purchased my first controller I couldn’t start mixing straight away as I needed a converter for my headphones to suit the headphone output.
+When I purchased my first DJ controller I couldn’t start using it straight away as I needed a converter for my headphones to suit the headphone output.

-All the best entry-level options are not standalone DJ controllers and do require you to plug them into a laptop or computer.
-Unfortunately, there are no all in one DJ controller options at the entry-level price point.
+All the best starter DJ controllers are not standalone options and do require you to plug them into a laptop or computer.
+Unfortunately, there is no all-in-one option at the beginner price point.
 If you’re looking for something along those lines you’ll need to up your budget considerably.